Blog

-Establishing Your Authority: How to Become an Effective Marketing Leader and Communicate Your Value to Internal Stakeholders
+How to Communicate Marketing's Value to Internal Stakeholders

-To get promoted to a marketing leadership role, you cannot ignore internal marketing.
-You may be tempted to believe that the results will speak for themselves, but that is actually not a good motto to follow if you are a B2B marketer.
+You may be tempted to believe that the results will speak for themselves, but that is actually not a good motto to follow if you're a B2B marketer.
 Sales cycles can be long, which means the results may not be forthcoming for quite some time.

 Unfortunately, there isn't one magical pill to take for instant success as a marketing leader within your company.
 And let's face it, most companies will attribute results to sales, not marketing!